Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Under these and similar circumstances, the sponsor should reach agreement in the authorisation process as to which serious events would be treated as disease-related and not subject to systematic unblinding and expedited reporting.

-At the end of the trial, all adverse reactions and events must be reported to the Danish Health and Medicines Authority in the final report.
+At the end of the trial, all adverse reactions and events must be reported to the Danish Medicines Agency in the final report.

 Furthermore, the investigator has the following obligations, cf. the Executive Order on clinical trials: The investigator must immediately report all serious incidents to the sponsor with the exception of serious incidents that according to the trial protocol or Investigator's Brochure are incidents which do not require to be reported immediately.